 How To Test The GM MAF Sensor (3.1L, 3.4L, 4.3L, 5.0L and 5.7L)

-This is one of the easiest mass air flow sensors to test.
-The following test is an on-car test that checks the performance of the MAF sensor with the engine running.
-You'll test this GM MAF sensor with a multimeter that can read Hertz (Hz) frequency.
-No scan tool is required or any other expensive testing equipment.
+This is one of the easiest mass air flow sensors to test!
+In this tutorial, you'll find an on-car test that checks the performance of the MAF sensor with the engine running.

 In Spanish You can find this tutorial in Spanish here: Cómo Probar El Sensor MAF GM 3.1L, 3.4L, 4.3L, 5.0L, y 5.7L (at: autotecnico-online.com).